The scapegoat is often the child who will not say how high every time the narcissist says jump.

 Trying to explain with those who haven’t lived it can be difficult, as genuine people will try to understand you, yet as they haven’t experienced it are not entirely sure, if there was only emotional abuse, it’s hard to explain that your childhood was difficult, especially if the narcissist puts a great show onto the outside world.

-A narcissist would rather impress a stranger, than care for their own family.
+A narcissist would rather impress a stranger than care for their own family.

 At the same time, in the home, it’s completely different, so you have people telling you just how amazing the narcissist is.
 All you can really do is let them know your childhood wasn’t the picture everyone saw.
 It was full of emotional abuse, till the point you never felt good enough within yourself.
-Also, some people are actually living it too, and they are not ready to admit to themselves what’s happening as the narcissist plays nice to pull them back in.
-Trying to explain that your childhood was damaging people don’t always get, explaining that you were manipulated throughout your childhood, to have scars that even you couldn’t also see, ask them to look up gaslighting and see if they understand more, or simply let them know.
+Also, some people are actually living it too, and they are not ready to admit to themselves what’s happening as the narcissist plays nicely to pull them back in.
+Trying to explain that your childhood was damaging people don’t always get, explaining that you were manipulated throughout your childhood to have scars that even you couldn’t also see, ask them to look up gaslighting and see if they understand more, or simply let them know.
 Explaining things like, throughout childhood, you were told 2+2= 10 not in a mathematical way, yet through conflicting thoughts that you couldn’t do stuff.
-You were not good enough and not always indirect methods, which is a very confusing place to live, or “my childhood was like walking through a minefield trying not to do anything to put me on the wrong side of my parent, and even when I did right I was still wrong, it was a very confusing childhood.”
+You were constantly told you were not good enough and not always in direct methods, which is a very confusing place to live, or “my childhood was like walking through a minefield trying not to do anything to put me on the wrong side of my parent, and even when I did right I was still wrong, it was a very confusing childhood.”

 ”I was taught as a child no matter what I did.
 It was never enough to leave me questing, am I enough?”

 ”I was taught as a child to apologise for things I haven’t even done, leaving me to say sorry for no reason.”